Introductions to Photography Hacks

 Photography Hacks #4 – Reflectors

 Just like light plays the all-important role in photography, anything that reflects light also affects the image you are trying to capture.
-You will notice the use of reflectors most often in professional photoshoots as a photo hack; they are screens that are placed close to the subject.
+You will notice the use of reflectors most often in professional photoshoots as a photo hack; they are screens that are placed close to the subject, and an important part of a photographer's kit.
+You can download your free photography gear guide here.
 White reflects the most light, while black absorbs the most.
 Most amateur photography will not require reflectors, but you can treat this as one of those creative photography hacks that can possibly enhance your images.
 You can use any white reflecting surface that reflects sunlight on your subject as a simple photo hack to recreate a professional setup.

 Photography Hacks #5 – Filters